jasonl99/jasonl99.github.io/_posts/2017-1-20-managing_sockets_part_1.md

 app_vars.ws.send("Hello from the browser")
 ```

-In the terminal, where are app is runnig, you should see
+In the terminal, where are app is running, you should see
 ```
 Just received a message from 94147949214224: Hello from the browser
 ```